Tanq16/containerized-security-toolkit/README.md

 * Image to generate a PDF from a markdown file
 <!-- end bullet list -->

 These images are also available to be directly pulled from docker hub repositories.
+A GitHub CI Action builds and pushes the images to docker hub bi-weekly.
+The Apple Silicon images are built using [Buildx](https://docs.docker.com/buildx/working-with-buildx/).

 Each of the following sections provides a brief on both pulling or building these images.

 All images except for the `markdown_to_pdf` image have the [cli-productivity-suite](https://github.com/tanq16/cli-productivity-suite) preinstalled in them i.e., a funky shell along with customized vim and tmux.

 ## Conventions and Running Containers